masterex1000/CS370-TermProject/README.md

 That being said, this project should still have enough to prove the feasability of a device like this.

-## Parts Used
- - Raspberry Pi
- - Webcam (sensor) : Used to detect motion
- - Light Dependent Resistor (Sensor) : Used to detect ouside lighting conditions

 ## Project Architecture